 Fifth Street Reconstruction:

-This project was awarded to Foxy Construction at the May 9, 2017 City Council meeting.
-Staff is working with Foxy to process the contract and scheduled the pre-construction conference.
+The Notice to Proceed (NTP) for the contractor, Foxy Construction, has been set for July 10, 2017 after the 4th of July holiday.
+Foxy has requested to begin preliminary locating of existing utilities in the work area next week.
 This project is the reconstruction of 5th Street from Aztec Place to Avenue B. The project includes underground utility work, utility service and fire hydrant replacements, the installation of new street lights, concrete and asphalt work.
 The plan is to schedule this work while school is not in session.

 Elm Street Water Main Replacement: